The Guggenheim

 Project Overview

-The Guggenheim is a global art museum institute with locations in New York, Venice, Bilbao, and Abu Dhabi.
-Our challenge was to completely restructure and design their existing site, originally designed by Pentagram in 2008.
-With thorough research, analytics, and strategy, our team at Big Spaceship set out to accomplish some major challenges, striking a balance between putting visitors first, and creating a digital destination that encourages the online exploration of artwork.
+The Guggenheim is a world-renowned museum with locations in New York, Venice, Bilbao, and Abu Dhabi.
+We were challenged to reimagine their outdated website (originally designed by Pentagram in 2008).
+Our small team at Big Spaceship tackled some major challenges by leveraging research, analytics, and user insights to create a visitor-first experience, and creating a digital destination that encourages the online exploration of artwork.

 Scope